zeroincombenze/tools/tools/docs/_build/html/_sources/rtd_description.rst.txt

 Odoo vid
 ~~~~~~~~

-The odoo_vid is mainly the directory with a specific Odoo instance in multi instance environment.
+The odoo_vid is the name of one specific Odoo configuration in multi instances
+environment.
+It is mainly the directory for the specific Odoo instance.
-Imagine a scenario with different Odoo instance running on the same host.
+Imagine a scenario with different Odoo instances running on the same host.
 This is the development environment or the test environment.
-Every instance of Odoo must have a own configuration file and packages.
+Every instance of Odoo must have an own configuration file and packages.
-Based on configuration file, every Odoo instance must have a own xmlrcp port, db user, log file, pid file, etcetera.
+Based on configuration file, every Odoo instance must have a own xmlrcp port,
+db user, log file, pid file, etcetera.

 The odoo_vid provides a simple way to manage multiple Odoo instance.
 Supplying odoo_vid you select the specific parameters values just in one item.

 The odoo_vid item is composed by:

-* Prefix "VENV" if virtual environment
+* Prefix "VENV" if virtual environment (deprecated)
-* Prefix V to identify main instance
+* Prefix V to identify main instance (deprecated)
-* Odoo distribution (for organizations with short name)
+* Odoo distribution (for organizations which have short name)
 * Odoo version (full version or major version)
-* Odoo distribution (all organizzations)
+* Odoo distribution (all organizations)
 * User specific identification

-Odoo distribution is on of: flectra,librerp,oca,powerp,zero or nothing
+Odoo distribution may be one of: librerp,oca,zero or nothing

-Odoo version is the Odoo specific version; it is one value of: 14.0 13.0 12.0 11.0 10.0 9.0 8.0 7.0 6.1
+Odoo version is the Odoo specific version; it is one value of:
+16.0 15.0 14.0 13.0 12.0 11.0 10.0 9.0 8.0 7.0 6.1

 Examples of valid odoo_vid: